andreyto/galaxy_r_api_workshop/README.md

 - Login with user `rstudio` and password `bcbio`
 - Open Tools->Terminal, and `cd work2 && git clone https://github.com/andreyto/galaxy_r_api_workshop.git`
 - `sudo apt-get install python-pip`
-- `sudo pip install -U git+https://github.com/andreyto/parsec.git@at_fixes`
+- `sudo pip install parsec`
-  Installs my branch of that package with some bug fixes
+  These are command-line (CLI) client for the remote Galaxy API.
+This is the easiest way since there are no R library bindings yet.

 ## Working in R